JoseRoberts87/spidy/README.md

 The server implements a simple note storage system with:
 - Custom note:// URI scheme for accessing individual notes
-- Each note resource has a name, description and text/plain mimetype
+- Each note resource has a name, description, and text/plain mimetype

 ### Prompts